-Located in the Murcia region of Spain in the picturesque Ricote Valley, Real Homes offer a wide selection of properties in the sun ranging from luxury villas to old farm houses to restore.
-Established in 2003, we provide a unique personal service to all clients, helping to find exciting properties for sale in the beautiful Ricote Valley, Southern Spain.
+Located in the Murcia region of Spain in the picturesque Ricote Valley, Casas de España - Real Homes in Real Spain offer a wide selection of exciting properties in the sun ranging from luxury villas to old farm houses to restore.
+Established in 2003, we provide a unique personal service to all clients, helping to find your perfect place in the sun property for sale in and around the beautiful Ricote Valley, Murcia, Southern Spain.

-Our work starts by searching out and helping you to find the place of your dreams here in the spectacular Ricote Valley, close to the Costa Blanca and Costa Calida coast lines, anything from a town house to a rustic farm house ready for restoration, we have a wide variety of properties available including bank repossession and bargain properties.
+Our work starts by searching out and helping you to find the place of your dreams here in and around the spectacular Ricote Valley, close to the Costa Blanca and Costa Calida beaches, everything from country houses, town houses and rustic farm houses ready for restoration, we have the widest variety of properties available from the most luxurious properties to properties needing restoration.

-We are here to assist you with everything needed to secure that perfect inland Spanish property, maybe a modern Mediterranean style villa or a character old farm house.
-Our sale contracts are fully translated in both Spanish & English, and together we can arrange your NIE document, bank account, mortgage application, insurance as well as quotations for your wimming pool or building work, in fact everything that you may need to feel settled, happy & secure, in the all year round Spanish Murcian sunshine.
+We are here to assist you with everything needed to secure your perfect inland Spanish property, maybe a modern Mediterranean style villa or a character old farm house.
+Our sale contracts are fully translated in both Spanish & English, and together we can arrange your NIE document, bank account, mortgage application, insurance as well as quotations for your swimming pool or building work, in fact everything that you may need to feel settled, happy & secure, in the all year round Murcian Spanish sunshine.

-Choose from a wide range of carefully selected inland property including stunning plots of land, enchanting fincas, casas, town houses, magnificent larger country houses, old farmhouses and cortijos, modern Mediterranean style villas with pools and bank repossessions, some to restore and some already finished in absolute luxury.
+Choose from a wide range of carefully selected inland properties including stunning plots of land, enchanting fincas, casas, town houses, magnificent larger country houses, old farmhouses and cortijos, modern Mediterranean style villas with pools and bargain property, some to restore and some already finished to the highest levels of absolute luxury.

-The Ricote valley is situated in the South East Murcia region of Spain close to the Costa Blanca and Costa Calida sandy beaches.
-It is an area well known for the spectacular mountainous landscapes, with mile after mile of aromatic citrus groves, Ricote & Jumilla vineyards, scenic lakes, rivers and waterfalls.
-Besides the wonderful climate, loved and enjoyed by all, you will also find the ski slopes of the Sierra Nevada are not that far away.
+The Ricote Valley is situated in the South East Murcia region of Spain close to the Costa Blanca and Costa Calida sandy beaches.
+It is an area well known for the spectacular mountainous landscapes, with mile after mile of aromatic citrus groves, soft and tropical fruits, scenic lakes, rivers, streams and waterfalls, with a wonderful all year round temperate climate, loved and enjoyed by all.

 Spain is one of the happiest countries in the world, according to the World Database of Happiness drawn up by the Erasmus University in Rotterdam.
 It puts Spain amongst the top 20 countries where people live a happy life for more years.